Power meltdown 'fries' SourceForge, knocks site's servers titsup

 "SourceForge is experiencing connectivity issues.
 We are working with our upstream provider," the crew tweeted about three hours ago.
 The site is back online as of right now, but all is not well: various pages are missing or not working.

-"The sourceforge.net website is temporarily in static offline mode," the site's HTTP 404 "not found" page reads right now when you try to check its uptime and status.
+"The sourceforge.net website is temporarily in static offline mode," the site's HTTP 404 "not found" page read when we tried to check its uptime and status.
 "Only a very limited set of project pages are available until the main website returns to service."

 Speaking to El Reg, Abbot said: